Qarabagh District, Ghazni: Economy

 The area is poor and traditionally one of out-migration to Kabul, Ghazni, Lashkar Gah, and Quetta, as well as to other countries.

-The most of the population are depended on agricultural resources.
+Most of the population are depend on agricultural resources.

 The economy is largely based on the remittances of the men who work out of the region.
 Agriculture is mostly based on irrigation, but production is low.
 Autumn wheat dominates, but spring wheat, barley, potatoes, beans, onions, carrots, turnips and fodder plants are also cultivated.
 Other crops like almonds, mulberries, apricots, apples and grape may be found in some areas.